Encharted Cook

 Whether it's creamy or tangy, or crunchy and sweet, this classic side dish has been a part of American cuisine for centuries due to its continual reinvention by creative cooks.

-This iconic side dish is perfect with your usual fare at backyard cookouts, and it also goes well with spicy foods and fried chicken.
+It's perfect with your usual backyard cookout fare and goes well with spicy foods and fried chicken.
+This slaw also pairs well with traditional corned beef and cabbage for a classic cabbage-forward meal.
 So grab a fork and let's dig in!

 Jump to: